-In the mid-seventeenth century, the Iroquois positioned themselves to expand their territory and monopolize the fur trade as well as the trade between European markets and the tribes of the western Great Lakes region.
-In pursuit of this goal, a series of brutal conflicts erupted between the Iroquois Confederation, largely Mohawk (one of the five core tribes of the Iroquois Confederacy founded between 1450 and 1600), and the majority of the Algonquian-speaking tribes of the Great Lakes region.
+During the mid-seventeenth century, in an attempt to dominate the fur trade as well as the trade between European markets and tribes of the western Great Lakes region, the Iroquois, supplied with Dutch and English firearms, aggressively expanded their territory westward (“Potawatomi,” 2019, p.
+1).
+The French, economically dependent on the fur trade, aligned with the Algonquian-speaking tribes in the area to defend their hold on the precious commodity.
+This aggression resulted in several conflicts between the Iroquois Confederation, primarily Mohawk (one of the five core tribes of the Iroquois Confederacy), and most of the Algonquian-speaking tribes of the Great Lakes territory (“Potawatomi,” 2019, p.
+1).

-Known as “Beaver Wars” (a.k.a.
-French and Iroquois Wars) they were extremely brutal and are still considered one of the bloodiest series of conflicts in the history of North America.
-The tribal geography of North America was realigned because of the enlargement of the Iroquois territory, which destroyed several large tribal confederacies.
-These included the Hurons, Neutrals, Eries, and Susquehannocks.
-Many other eastern tribes were pushed west of the Mississippi River.
+History recalls this bloody period as the French and Iroquois Wars; however, they were informally known as the “Beaver Wars.”
+While the title seems unassuming, the wars were ferocious and are still considered some of the bloodiest conflicts in North America’s history (“Potawatomi,” 2019, p.
+1).
+The continent’s tribal geography was realigned because of the Iroquois’ push westward, which resulted in the destruction of several large tribal confederacies, including the Hurons, Neutrals, Eries, and Susquehannocks.
+Many other eastern tribes were pushed west of the Mississippi River (“Potawatomi,” 2019, p.
+1).